Bardan99/LENGKO/readme.md

     >     password:
     >     database: lengko

-6. You can easily run LENGKO with artisan, do: `php artisan server` but i recommend to set virtual host for future purpose (since it's the recommendation way).
+6. You can easily run LENGKO with artisan, do: `php artisan serve` but i recommend to set virtual host for future purpose (since it's the recommendation way).
 Look [how to setup virtual host here](https://www.ngaret.com/cara-mengubah-localhost-menjadi-domain-window/).
 7. **Default username**:
 - Devices (choose one)
 	AG001:123456